PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-10 03:59:49
+Last updated: 2024-04-10 04:00:22
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: People come into our lives exactly when they should. - Nina Locke